jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_servmon_ftp.png)
 </div>

 Note that I just pressed *enter* when I was asked for the password.
-Once loged in, we see the folder Users, and within it, the two userss Nadine and Nathan.
+Once loged in, we see the folder Users, and within it, the two users Nadine and Nathan.
 Great, we already have two usernames.
 Let's look into those folders:

 <div class="img_container">